timsmithh23/timsmithh23.github.io/_posts/homelab-setup.md

 # Configuring Proxmox Networking for My Homelab

 Setting up Proxmox on my laptop was step one for building my mini enterprise network lab.
-Here’s how I configured the networking so my VMs can talk to each other and the internet.
+This is how I configured the networking so my VMs can talk to each other and the internet.

 ## Topology